elf-lang Language Specification

 - Compound types: List, Set, Dictionary, Function

 Note: Collection immutability: Lists, Sets, and Dictionaries are immutable.
-Operations that appear to modify a collection (such as push
+Operations that appear to modify a collection (such as push, assoc, and + on collections) return new collections; the original value is not changed.

 Equality is structural for all values (including collections).
 Two collections are equal if their elements/entries are equal in structure.
 Any value can be used as a Set element.
 Dictionary keys may be any value except a Dictionary.
-Attempting to use a Dictionary as a Dictionary key is an error: Unable to use a Dictionary as a Dictionary key
+Attempting to use a Dictionary as a Dictionary key is an error: Unable to use a Dictionary as a Dictionary key.

 Literals and data structures